avalamarketing/Gelf4NLog/README.md

 Gelf4NLog is an [NLog] target implementation to push log messages to [GrayLog2].
 It implements the [Gelf] specification and communicates with GrayLog server via UDP.

 ## Solution
-Solution is comprised of 3 projects: *Target* is the actual NLog target implementation, *UnitTest* contains the unit tests for the NLog target, and *ConsoleRunner* is a simple console project created in order to demonstrate the library usage.
+Solution is comprised of 2 projects: *Target* is the actual NLog target implementation, and *UnitTest* contains the unit tests for the NLog target
 ## Usage
 Use Nuget:
 ```